denis-jullien/leafy-ils-fast/design/python_design.md

 ### Unit tests

-We expect a 100% coverage for the unit tests.
+We expect a 100% branch coverage for the unit tests.

+Plus, we expect at least the following test cases by database's tables by CRUD function:

+- create operation:
+    - only mandatory parameters
+    - all parameters
+- read operation:
+    - one test for normal type (str, int, bool)
+    - if present: one test for date type
+- update operation:
+    - one parameter updated
+    - all parameters updated
+    - no parameter updated
+- delete operation:
+    - one test case

 ### Integration tests